Arap-Tum/Arap-Tum/README.md

 - 👋 Hi, I’m @Arap-Tum
 - 👀 I’m interested in ...
 Web development
-- 🌱 I’m currently learning ...Postgre SQL
+- 🌱 I’m currently learning ...React Native, Web 3, SQL,
-- 💞️ I’m looking to collaborate on ...front end and back development of a website
+- 💞️ I’m looking to collaborate on ...fullstack development, web 3 smart contracts
 - 📫 How to reach me ...
 WhatsApp +254769047082
 - 😄 Pronouns: ...
 MALE (HE)
 - ⚡ Fun fact: ...
 I haven't thought of one yet, but I will update here when one comes to mind